|

 jealousy is concerned, because virtually all

-Conservative religious animi are against people whom the religious
+Conservative religious animi are against people the religious

 types are